TheMarkie/VanillaMatters/README.md

 ## A Mod for the Original Deus Ex

 ### Installation
-If you intend to use the mod for playing purposes, get it from the [official site](https://www.nexusmods.com/deusex/mods/56).
+If you intend to use the mod for playing purposes, get it from the [release page](https://github.com/TheMarkie/VanillaMatters/releases).

 To install and use the code:
 1. Follow the [setup guide here](https://github.com/TheMarkie/VanillaMatters/wiki/Setting-Up-Deus-Ex-for-modding).
 Make sure to get the utility scripts in the [Utilities section](https://github.com/TheMarkie/VanillaMatters/wiki/Setting-Up-Deus-Ex-for-modding#utilities).